 Virginia's Teachers for Tomorrow Program is offered to high school juniors and seniors interested in pursuing a career in teaching and education.
 Students will experience the profession as they are guided through the history of education and the functions of schools and school divisions.
-Additionally, the students will experience the classroom as they become acquainted with teachers and teaching on a personal and professional level, including a brief internship in a classroom setting.
-This course may be taken as a dual-enrollment course earning 4 college credits from Lynchburg College under course numbers 6558AC and 6558BC.
+Additionally, the students will experience the classroom as they become acquainted on a personal and professional level with teachers and teaching; including a brief internship in a classroom setting.
+This course may be taken as a dual-enrollment course earning 4 college credits from Lynchburg College under the LCS course numbers 6558AC and 6558BC.
 The LC course numbers are EDUC 101 (3 credits) and EDUC 202 (1 credit).